Myth and Lore

 A Stained Glass Window for the Church of White Supremacy

-The rise of Neo Nazism and the hypocrisy of the Christian right wing: White Anglo-Saxon Protestant.
-The blue eyed Caucasian baby represents the Neo Nazi ideal for the Aryan race and their commitment to breed ‘pure’ Nordic offspring.
-The boy depicts Neo Nazi ‘macho’ swagger and his ‘excited’ state conveys virility and the potential to procreate accordingly.
-The pattern on the wasp’s wings symbolises the bodies of concentration camp victims; Neo Nazis are notorious for their Holocaust denial.
-The wasp’s body is imbued with various symbols including the white cross and blood drop of the KKK on its face.
+A hard hitting and deliberately shocking commentary on the rise of Neo-Nazism and the hypocrisy of the Christian Right Wing: WASP, acronym for White, Anglo-Saxon, Protestant!
+The blue-eyed Caucasian baby represents the neo Nazi ideal for the Aryan Race and their commitment to breed pure ‘Nordic’ offspring.
+The boy, painted in a manner reminiscent of the Renaissance religious frescoes that include cherubs, depicts neo Nazi ‘macho swagger’, his excited state conveys virility and the potential to procreate accordingly.
+Also, the wolf’s head tattoo on his chest is a symbol used extensively by far-right groups around the world.
+The pattern on the wasp’s wings symbolises the bodies of concentration camp victims; neo Nazis are notorious for their Holocaust denial.
+The wasp’s body is imbued with various symbols including the white cross and blood drop of the Klu-Klux-Klan on its face.
+Might the single grasping hand at the base of one of the wasp’s legs represent the final act in a Kafkaesque nightmarish metamorphosis; the rapid and final disappearance of human decency and egalitarianism?

 A concept depicting ecology and interaction within the South American rain-forest: Visually, all animals are to scale: Recipient of the Gold Award (Book Category) from Society of Illustrators Los Angeles, ‘Illustration West 41’, 2002